github/swordfish/README.md

 # Swordfish

-Swordfish is a group-optimized password management app.
+Swordfish is an experiment in builidng a group-optimized password management app.
+It is not functional.
+See [Current Status below](#current-status).

 ![mockup](http://cl.ly/image/1R1Q0U3i1X19/content)